Linda Ronstadt: Political activism

 Ronstadt's politics received criticism and praise during and after her July 17, 2004, performance at the Aladdin Theatre for the Performing Arts in Las Vegas.
 Toward the end of the show, as she had done across the country, Ronstadt spoke to the audience, praising Fahrenheit 9/11, Michael Moore's documentary film about the Iraq War; she dedicated the song "Desperado" to Moore.
 Accounts say the crowd's initial reaction was mixed, with "half the crowd heartily applauding her praise for Moore, (and) the other half booing."

 Following the concert, news accounts reported Ronstadt was "evicted" from the hotel premises.
 Ronstadt's comments, as well as the reactions of some audience members and the hotel, became a topic of discussion nationwide.
 Aladdin casino president Bill Timmins and Michael Moore each made public statements about the controversy.

 The incident prompted international headlines and debate on an entertainer's right to express a political opinion from the stage and made the editorial section of The New York Times.
 Following the incident, many friends of Ronstadt's, including the Eagles, immediately cancelled their engagements at the Aladdin.
-Ronstadt also received telegrams of support from her rock 'n' roll friends around the world like the Rolling Stones, the Eagles and Elton John.
+Ronstadt also received telegrams of support from her rock 'n' roll friends around the world such as the Rolling Stones, the Eagles and Elton John.
 Amid reports of mixed public response, Ronstadt continued her praise of Moore and his film throughout her 2004 and 2006 summer concerts across North America.

 At a 2006 concert in Canada, Ronstadt told the Calgary Sun that she was "embarrassed George Bush (was) from the United States. ...
 He's an idiot. ...
 He's enormously incompetent on both the domestic and international scenes. ...
 Now the fact that we were lied to about the reasons for entering into war against Iraq and thousands of people have diedit's just as immoral as racism."
 Her remarks drew international headlines.
 In an August 14, 2007, interview, she commented on all her well-publicized, outspoken views, in particular the Aladdin incident, by noting, "If I had it to do over I would be much more gracious to everyone ... you can be as outspoken as you want if you are very, very respectful.
 Show some grace".